Entropicsky/steamreviews/README.md

-# Steam Review Analysis Tool
+# Steam Review & YouTube Feedback Analysis Tool

-This project fetches, translates, analyzes, and stores Steam game reviews to provide insights and generate reports, with options for on-demand generation via a web UI or scheduled delivery to Slack.
+This project fetches, translates, analyzes, and stores Steam game reviews and YouTube video feedback to provide insights and generate reports.

 ## Overview

 The system consists of:

-1.  **Backend Data Pipeline:**
+1.  **Backend Data Pipelines:**
-    *   Fetches new reviews periodically for tracked games using the Steam API.
+    *   **Steam:** Fetches new reviews periodically for tracked games using the Steam API, stores them, translates non-English reviews (OpenAI), and performs structured analysis (OpenAI).
-    *   Stores review data in a PostgreSQL database.
-    *   Translates non-English reviews using the OpenAI API.
-    *   Performs structured analysis (sentiment, themes, etc.) on each review using the OpenAI API.
+    *   **YouTube:** Fetches new videos/transcripts periodically for tracked influencer channels using the Supadata API, stores them, and performs structured analysis (OpenAI) for relevance and feedback.
-    *   Uses SQLAlchemy for ORM and Alembic for database migrations.
+    *   **Common:** Uses a PostgreSQL database, SQLAlchemy for ORM, and Alembic for database migrations.
-2.  **Streamlit Web Frontend (Optional):**
+2.  **Streamlit Web Frontend:**
-    *   *(Currently enabled in `heroku.yml` as the `web` process)*
-    *   Provides a simple UI to view tracked games.
+    *   Provides a unified UI to manage tracked games, influencers, and channels.
-    *   Allows users to manage the list of tracked games (add, activate/deactivate).
+    *   Allows viewing of analyzed feedback from both Steam and YouTube.
-    *   Generates on-demand multi-sheet Excel reports summarizing reviews for a selected game and date range.
+    *   Generates on-demand multi-sheet Excel reports summarizing feedback for selected games and date ranges.
-3.  **Scheduled Reporting Script:**
+3.  **Scheduled Reporting Scripts:**
-    *   `run_scheduled_report.py`: Generates weekly or monthly Excel reports for a specific App ID.
+    *   `run_scheduled_report.py`: Generates weekly or monthly **Steam review** Excel reports and uploads to Slack.
-    *   Calculates the appropriate date range (last week or last month).
-    *   Calls the same report generation logic used by the frontend.
-    *   Uploads the generated Excel file directly to a specified Slack channel using a Slack Bot Token.
-    *   Designed to be run via a scheduler like `cron`.
+    *   `scripts/youtube_slack_reporter.py`: Generates daily, weekly, or monthly **YouTube feedback** Excel reports and uploads to Slack.

 ## Local Development Setup